 May you be free, happy and have joy!

 I’m a salty sassy nerdy woman who loves to learn, create and drop the f-bomb.

 I have worked in the mental health field and been involved with training, consulting, meditation and mindfulness for over 15 years.
 I graduated from Naropa University in 2010 with a masters in Transpersonal Counseling Psychology and Art Therapy.
 I have had a thriving private practice for 8 years, helping kids, teens and adults with all kinds of life issues.
 My specialty is in anxiety and trauma.
 In 2020, I expanded my experience and knowledge into the realm of corporate coaching to help support organizations in cultivating wellbeing through community care and DEIAB.

-As for being a skipper, I grew up in the 80’s sailing in the man made reservoirs of Kansas on small lasers and then larger keel boats in high winds and hot sun.
+As for being a skipper, I grew up in the 80’s sailing in the man-made reservoirs of Kansas on small lasers and then larger keel boats in high winds and hot sun.
 In my twenties I completely refurbished a Snipe and sailed in Fern Ridge, OR.
 It was around this time in 1996 I chartered a boat through a Navigation class in the San Juan Islands.
 It was then that a seed was planted and a dream started to fester.
 I wanted to cruise.
-I felt at home on the water in the Pacific Northwest with its abundant evergreen coming down to the waters edge.
-However, life went through it’s unpredictable ups and downs and I wasn’t on the water again until 2016 when I found myself in Seattle taking ASA classes through the Seattle Sailing Club.
+I felt at home on the water in the Pacific Northwest with its abundant evergreen coming down to the water’s edge.
+However, life went through it’s unpredictable ups and downs and I wasn’t on the water again until 2016, when I found myself in Seattle taking ASA classes through the Seattle Sailing Club.
 In November 2017 I bought Poop Deck, my beloved 1976 Ranger 29 and started the journey of restoring her and sailing her.
 That journey continues.